 Why do I need to avoid Tobacco and Alcohol?

-Smoking and Alcohol can have negative effect on your recovery from surgery.
-You can read more about the effects of smoking here and alcohol here.
+Smoking and Alcohol can have negative effects on your recovery from surgery.

 Why do I have to leave the clinic in a car/taxi?

-As you are undergoing a surgical procedure for your safety it is important not to be in a position where your recovery can be compromised.
-Public Transport has a higher risk of knocks and bumps and carries addition complications should you feel unwell.
+As you are undergoing a surgical procedure for your safety, it is important not to be in a position where your recovery can be compromised.
+Public Transport has a higher risk of knocks and bumps and carries additional complications should you feel unwell.

 Why do I have to remove my nail varnish?

 During surgery, your oxygen levels will be monitored, and one of the most common ways of doing this is with a probe placed on your finger.
 Nail polish and acrylic nails can interfere with this, so you may be asked to remove the polish or acrylics before you arrive.
 Some surgeons might agree to let you keep your acrylics on, so long as you remove one from each hand, but it’s best to discuss with the clinic prior to admission.

 Why do I have to remove my jewellery?

 A major concern during surgery is the effect metal has on electrocautery, the technique routinely used to electrically seal bleeding vessels.
 Wearing metal jewellery may cause an electrical arc, resulting in mild to severe burns.